kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 The sodium hypochlorite experiment supports this recommendation because no candidate was ruled out by short-term bleach resistance: ATR-FTIR showed no detectable chemical degradation markers, and microscopy showed no visible surface damage.
 The maize-bag headspace experiment then made the material decision more practical: all sealed bags accumulated humidity and CO2, but PVC had the lowest peak humidity and slower CO2 build-up than PP and Nylon.

-The most important design lesson is that material choice alone does not solve drying.
-Even PVC still reached high humidity, so SOLARSAFE needs an engineered route for moisture to escape.
-The next stage should therefore focus on PVC prototype testing with controlled ventilation, longer ageing tests, improved ATR-FTIR/profilometry measurements, mechanical durability, and field trials in Kenya.